DanStevensonDev/highlight-to-text/README.md

 conda install opencv
 ```

 Following this, run `python3 extract_underlined_text.py img.jpg` to try out the highlight extraction.

 There's a test image already added (`img.jpg`) which you can replace.
 Currently the project looks for images highlighted in orange highlight marker.

+You can also see a test output file (created by running the extraction command) at `result.txt`.